Linux history Command with Examples

 Use Date and Timestamps

 The .bashrc file stores the Bash shell settings.
-Modifying this file allows you to change the output format of the history command.
+Modifying this file allows you to change the history command output format.

 sudo nano .bashrc

-To change the output format to include date and timestamps, add the following line to the .bashrc file:
+Change the output format to include the date and timestamps by adding the following line to the .bashrc file:

 export HISTTIMEFORMAT="%c "